LombardiniLorenzo/epicode/esercitazione 15.11.2022.md

 # PUNTO 1
-SELECT BillingCity, BillingCountry, Total FROM invoices\n WHERE BillingCountry = 'Canada' AND Total < 4;
+SELECT BillingCity, BillingCountry, Total FROM invoices__ WHERE BillingCountry = 'Canada' AND Total < 4;

 # PUNTO 2